Shared Lexical Task Representations Explain Behavioral Variability In LLMs: Experiments and Results

 Lexical Task Head \textit{Per-Prompt-Style}: A head is considered a lexical task head for a given prompt style if it consistently represents a task in the vocabulary space across many prompts of the prompting style.
 In this work, the criteria is that it satisfies the per-prompt criteria for at least $p\%$ of prompts in a prompt style for a given task (where $p=10$).
 See quantification of identified lexical task heads in Appendix~\ref{App: quantify lexical task heads} and sensitivity analyses for parameters $n$, $k$ and $p$ in Appendix~\ref{app:sensitivity_analysis}.

-\textbf{Retrieval Heads.} Our initial explorations with path patching~\citep{wang2023_IOI} also consistently reveal the importance of retrieval heads, which have been observed in previous work (see \S\ref{sec:introduction}).
-These are heads that extract the correct attributes when a given subject and relation is present.
-They differ from lexical task heads in that they decode to the correct answer (e.g., ``Tokyo''), as opposed to the relation that yields the correct answer (e.g., ``capital city'').
+\textbf{Retrieval Heads.} Our initial explorations of decoding attention head outputs also reveal a different set of heads we name ``retrieval heads''.
+They differ from lexical task heads in that they decode to the correct answer (e.g., ``Tokyo''), as opposed to the task (e.g., ``capital city'').
+We hypothesize that lexical task heads provide task information to retrieval heads such that they can retrieve the task-relevant attribute (e.g., ``Tokyo'') of a given subject (e.g., ``Japan'').
+The evidence supporting this hypothesis is described in \S\ref{Sec:task rep and execution}, and the definition of retrieval heads is detailed in Appendix~\ref{App: retrieval heads}.

-In Appendix~\ref{App: retrieval heads}, we formalize our definition of retrieval heads using an approach similar to \citet{elhelo2025inferring_functionality_parameters}, that aligns with our identification of lexical task heads.